 The University of Chicago Medicine

-The University of Chicago Medicine (UCM) medical campus in Hyde Park includes the Duchossois Center for Advanced Medicine, Comer Children’s Hospital, the Bernard Mitchell hospital and a newly constructed state-of-the-art outpatient facility, the Center for care and Discovery.
-Transplantation, highly complex cancer treatment, aeromedical transport, extensive research programs and the ability to care for both primary and complex medical patients characterizes the mission of the UCM.
+The University of Chicago Medicine (UCM) medical campus in Hyde Park includes the Duchossois Center for Advanced Medicine (outpatient), Comer Children’s Hospital, the Bernard Mitchell hospital, and the Center for Care and Discovery (inpatient).
+Transplantation, highly complex cancer treatment, aeromedical transport, extensive research programs and the ability to care for both primary and complex medical patients characterize the mission of UCM.

 The University of Chicago Medicine directs pre-hospital care for the entire south side of Chicago.
 The command center for the Chicago South Mobile Intensive Care System is located in a specialized telemetry room within the adult emergency department.
-The adult Emergency Department (ED) is on the first floor of the Mitchell intensive care tower.
-The adult ED sees just under 50,000 adult patients annually.
-The Adult ED consists of 36 patient care beds, including three trauma/resuscitation suites and separate rooms for infection isolation, care of immune compromised patients, and psychiatric consultations.
-In the general care area, 31 rooms are fully equipped with critical care monitoring capabilities.
-The three trauma/resuscitation suites are immediately adjacent to the ambulance bay.
+The adult Emergency Department (ED) sees over 50,000 adult patients annually, with an admission rate of over 25%.
+The Adult ED consists of 45 patient care beds (and 12 fast-track chairs), including six trauma/resuscitation suites and separate rooms for infection isolation, care of immune compromised patients, and psychiatric consultations.
+In the general care area, 45 rooms are fully equipped with critical care monitoring capabilities.
+The six trauma/resuscitation suites are immediately adjacent to the ambulance bay.
 The main trauma suite is equipped with a video camera and monitor which is used to record and review resuscitations.
 This experience is invaluable for analyzing and learning from the acute care setting.
+The new emergency department opened in January of 2018.

 Other facilities in the Emergency Department include a well equipped laboratory for use by the ED staff, a classroom, and a decontamination room specifically equipped to handle hazardous materials, including radiation decontamination.
 The Department of Radiology is immediately adjacent to the Emergency Department providing quick access for emergency procedures.
 All past, current and emergent radiographs, including general, CT and MRI images are immediately available in the ED via a digitalized radiology imaging system.